eclipse/eclipse-collections/CONTRIBUTING.md

 Submit your pull request when ready.
 Three checks will be kicked off automatically.

 - IP Validation: Checks that all committers signed the Eclipse CLA and signed their commits.
-- Continuous integration: [GitHub Actions][github] that run JUnit tests, CheckStyle, and FindBugs.
+- Continuous integration: [GitHub Actions][github] that run JUnit tests, CheckStyle, and SpotBugs.
 - The standard GitHub check that the pull request has no conflicts with the base branch.

 Make sure all the checks pass.
 One of the committers will take a look and provide feedback or merge your contribution.